-Celebrating milestone birthdays like 18 and 50 are often big events but celebrating the 100 year milestone is huge and that is exactly what local Victor resident Lorna Till did on Thursday, September 13.
+Celebrating milestone birthdays like 18 and 50 are often big events but celebrating the 100 year milestone is huge and that is exactly how Victor Harbor resident Lorna Till spent her birthday.

 Since then her family has grown to include five grandchildren, ten great-grandchildren and one great-great-granddaughter, a considerably large family.